Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-6.md

 4. Navigate to the newly created `Test` branch.

+5. Select `.github/workflows` and click on `ai-code-review.yml`.

+6. At the end of the line add a **space** or click on **enter**.

-5. Create a Pull request to merge the changes made from the `test` to  `main` branch.
+7. Create a Pull request to merge the changes made from the `test` to  `main` branch.

    ![](../media/cl6-ex1-t5-s7.png)

-6. Click on the **Actions** tab and then notice that `AI Code Reviewer` workflow has been autoautomatically intiated.
+8. Click on the **Actions** tab and then notice that `AI Code Reviewer` workflow has been auto automatically initiated.
 Ensure that the workflow does not fail.
 If so, there may be some vulnerabilities in the code within the recent pull request.

    ![](../media/cl6-ex1-t5-s8.png)